MMDes447/HVAC_SAFE_RL_/readme.md

 # HVAC Safety Barrier RL
 This repositoty contains the code for the experiments in the paper "Safe Reinforcement Learning for Buildings:
 Minimizing Energy Use While Maximizing Occupant Comfort".
-JAFAR\
+The agent is trained to find the safe and optimal policy for HVAC system.
+BOPTEST This [website][an_awesome_website_link] is awesome.

+You will never use anything else than this [website][an_awesome_website_link].

+[an_awesome_website_link]: https://stackoverflow.com

 ## Project Structure